Cross-Origin Resource Sharing Example with ASP.NET

 Responsive image

-Simple example of how to achieve cross domain access at asp.net, following example is the simple and lazy way which just make it working by modify web.config.
+This is a simple example of how to achieve cross-domain access in ASP.NET.
+The following example is the simplest approach, which just makes it work by modifying web.config.

-let's assume you have following two site, client-site.com is trying to access server-site.com's ajax api, /api/getMyData
+Let's assume you have the following two sites. client-site.com is trying to access server-site.com's Ajax API, /api/getMyData.

 • client-site.com